 - Getting placed on the waitlist

-- Sending a letter of intent every two months to send an update
+- Sending a letter of intent every two months to update the school

 - Getting a call by the end of June